-Copyright © 2017 Mercer Capital Management, Inc. All rights reserved.
+Copyright © 2023 Mercer Capital Management, Inc. All rights reserved.
 It is illegal under Federal law to reproduce this publication or any portion of its contents without the publisher's permission.
 Media quotations with source attribution are encouraged.
 Reporters requesting additional information or editorial comment should contact Barbara Walters Price at 901.685.2120.
-This article does not constitute legal or financial consulting advice.
+Mercer Capital's article does not constitute legal or financial consulting advice.
 It is offered as an information service to our clients and friends.
 Those interested in specific guidance for legal or accounting matters should seek competent professional advice.
 Inquiries to discuss specific valuation matters are welcomed.
-To learn more about Mercer Capital, visit our web site at www.mercercapital.com.
+To add your name to our mailing list to receive additional complimentary publications, visit our web site at www.mercercapital.com.